Migrating from Heroku CI to Jenkins on AWS – Part Two

 A Couple of Notes

 Another lesson we learned was to keep the Jenkins master and the build agents running in separate ECS clusters on separate EC2 instances.
-While both are running the ECS optimized AMI, we found that running the master and agents on the same instances led to situations where the build agents would consume too much CPU or memory, leading to the master instance to become slow or unresponsive.
-With health checks occuring at regular intervals, this lead to the master instance occasionally being restarted by ECS.
-Not the end of the world, but it lead to the occaisonal job that was started and never finished (due to the master being forcibly stopped by ECS).
-By keeping the master and agents separated, we can ensure that there is always enough resources for the master.
-Additionally, we don’t run any builds on the master, we only utilize agents running as containers, ensuring that the master doesn’t get bogged down by any builds.
+While both are running the ECS-optimized AMI, we found that running the master and agents on the same instances led to situations where the build agents would consume too much CPU or memory.
+This led to the master instance becoming slow or unresponsive.

 Next Steps